Tips to Stop Relapsing on Drugs & Alcohol

 Experiencing a relapse after the completion of a treatment program does not mean that the treatment failed, nor does it mean that a return to rehab is necessary.
 If you were able to get clean and sober once, you will be able to do it again.

 Please reach out to your support system and get the help you need.
-Oftentimes, a different treatment model or therapeutic approach may be needed to decrease the likelihood of future relapse events.
+Oftentimes, a different treatment model or therapeutic approach may be needed to increase the likelihood of avoiding relapse.